-A high-performance environment where people feel valued, the leaders lead by example, values are used to make decisions and people are not afraid to take risks.
+In a high-performance environment where people feel valued, the leaders lead by example, values are used to make decisions, and people are not afraid to take risks.

 People need to feel that their work matters – whether they work on the assembly line or own the company.